 - Submit your nomination to the returning officer — find out more about the process.

 - Wait for your nomination to be accepted

 - Your nomination is made public by the principal authority

 - Start your elections campaign

 The Make A Change campaign encourages local councils to engage with as many residents from their community as possible.
-It will help improve local councils through a variety of experiences, skills and knowledge, and will help councils become representative of their communities.
+It will help improve local councils through various experiences, skills, and knowledge and help councils become representatives of their communities.